-Operating a Nest thermostat is one of the easiest ways to perfect the daily schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make adjustments.
-But as you may expect, it won’t work well or at all if you see an error code appear.
-The precise error code provides useful information about the root of the problem, something a professional technician can use to offer solutions that much sooner.
+Installing a Nest thermostat is one of the most convenient ways to optimize the everyday schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you may expect, it won’t work well or at all if you see an error code show up.
+The specific error code offers useful information about the underlying problem, something a knowledgeable technician can use to offer solutions that much sooner.

-Here are seven of the most frequent error codes you might discover on your Nest thermostat.
-We’ll explain the basics of each error code on top of how you could solve it and the estimated cost to do so.
-Remember that while the price will ultimately hinge on the precise Nest model, you can count on paying around $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific components needed to finish repairs.
+Listed below are seven of the most common error codes you could discover on your Nest thermostat.
+We’ll walk you through the basics of each error code along with how you could fix it and the projected cost to do so.
+Remember that while the price will ultimately be dependent on the precise Nest model, you can expect to pay between $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific parts needed to complete repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is disconnected from the system.
-Because this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on display until the issue is resolved.
+This critical error code is limited to the latest models of the Nest thermostat and appears when the power is detached from the system.
+Because this is a critical power error, the thermostat will change to the backup battery system.
+The error message will continue to be displayed until the problem is fixed.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection may have occurred further along in the electrical system.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection could have happened further along in your home’s electrical system.
 This could be the circuit breaker, fuse box or system switch.
-A professional technician can examine electrical connections and wiring until they uncover the root of the problem.
+A certified technician will check electrical connections and wiring until they uncover the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software problem.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not merely a software error.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start checking connectors.

-They’ll detach the power and gradually check each wire, seeing to it that they are fully attached into the connector with the proper amount of bare copper.
-After they find the damaged connector, it can be swapped for a new one.
+They’ll shut off the power and slowly inspect each wire, making sure they are fully inserted into the connector with the proper amount of exposed copper.
+After they locate the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is especially hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually turn off.
-Presuming the breakers are on, you can search a few other places before consulting a professional technician.
+This critical error code can appear when the weather outside is particularly hot.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will finally turn off.
+In the event the breakers are on, you can search a few other places before contacting a professional technician.

-As this error can drain your thermostat’s battery, the first step may be supplying enough power to determine if this specific error code is what you’re working with.
-You can detach the thermostat from its base and supply power through a USB cable.
-Assuming it presents error code 195, you can continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it’s maybe best to get in touch with a pro.
+Since this error can consume your thermostat’s battery, the first step could be providing enough power to figure out if this specific error code is what you’re working with.
+You can detach the thermostat from its base and supply power with a USB cable.
+If it displays error code 195, you can continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical problem with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-Your technician will meticulously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This can stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
+The technician can meticulously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still keep you from using the Nest thermostat like normal.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving sufficient power.
-You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you need a Nest Power Connector.
+While this error code isn’t critical, it might still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving sufficient power.
+You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-With installation of a Nest Power Connector, you might notice error code E297 be displayed.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error stemming from an overcurrent.
-If too much power is being delivered inside the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off straightaway.
-You can then contact a professional technician with the proper experience diagnosing and solving electrical damage.
+Like error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is sent inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off straightaway.
+You can then get in touch with a professional technician with the proper experience diagnosing and resolving electrical issues.

 e73 – Critical

-This could be as simple as the breaker being switched off, but it could also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s time to speak with a local professional.
+This will sometimes be as simple as the breaker being turned off, but it can also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.